hpv-information-centre/infocentre_data_manager/doc/data_parsing.rst

 Data parsing
 ===============

-These modules load or store the HPV Information Centre data tables and its corresponding references via a particular interface (excel files, SQL, ...).
+The codec modules will load or store the HPV Information Centre data tables and its corresponding references via a particular interface (excel files, SQL, ...).
 By using these, scientific data can be easily translated between different formats.

 Intermediate data representation
 ---------------------------------

-As an intermediate data representation between the loading and storing, a python dictionary with the following keys should be expected.
-Besides these, other values can be stored but with no guarantees that each parser will consider them and therefore can potentially be lost.
+A python dictionary with the following structure should be built by each codec's load method.
+Besides these, other values can be added but with no guarantees that other codecs will consider them and therefore the information can potentially be lost.

 * **general**: A single row dataframe with the following columns:
    * **table_name**: The table name.
 If the name contains '_m*_' the corresponding number will be extracted as the data module.